 What is your lead time?

 Our standard lead time is 2-3 Business Days but this can vary drastically depending on the size and shape of parts, the 3D printing technology, prototype material, and post processing required.
+We do offer 24 hour expedite service as well as weekend printing and finishing (additional cost will be added for these orders).

 What kind of file do you need?

-Yes, we need a 3D model in order to print a part but we have the capability to 3D scan an existing part and create a model.
+Yes, we need a 3D CAD model in order to print a part but we have the capability to 3D scan an existing part and create a model.
 Learn more about our engineering services here.

 What color options do you have?